Can You Trust Your Own Judgment in Addiction Recovery?

 Your self-doubt may be strong, especially if you think you are “out of control.”
 However, you still have capabilities and can still make good decisions and trust yourself after addiction (even if you also make some bad ones).
 You can identify these words and understand them.
 You have decided to continue reading, which keeps open the possibility you will learn something new and helpful.
 You are searching for information, and you realize you need it.
 Half of solving any problem is recognizing it.
 You are not completely without judgment, resources, or capabilities!

 One of the common thinking errors is all-or-none thinking.
 If you have made some less-than-great decisions (and who hasn’t!) then it may seem sensible to conclude that your judgment is completely gone.
 However, your judgment in many (if not most) areas of life is fine.
 Your take this competence for granted, but it is nevertheless real.
 If your judgment is adequate in these areas, you can develop it in other areas also.

 If my judgment is so good, why haven’t I overcome addiction already?
 Probably because you haven’t focused on it sufficiently.
 To overcome addiction involves facing up to the conflict of wanting the addiction but not wanting the consequences.
 Faced with this conflict, we often just hope it will go away.
 There are always other problems you can pay attention to!
 Even individuals with superlative judgment have difficulty prioritizing problems.
-You could wait, because your conflict might go away on its own, just as you wished.
+You could wait because your conflict might go away on its own, just as you wish.
 Changing jobs or neighborhoods, developing new relationships, or other life changes are often associated with addiction changes.

 However, you can decide it’s time to face addiction problems, and stay focused on them until they are solved.
 You will need to follow that good decision with a few more good decisions.
-But you make decisions all day long, and must be fairly good at it or you wouldn’t still be here.
+But you make decisions all day long and must be fairly good at it or you wouldn’t still be here.
 Stay focused on the recovery decisions you need to make, learn from your mistakes, and make recovery happen!